zademn/netsci-labs/README.md

 ## Prerequisites

 1. Programming: OOP, being able to read and change functions to do something else.
-2. Some math: Probabilities, statistics and linear algebra
+2. Math: Probabilities, statistics and linear algebra
 3. Graph theory – data structures

 ## Split